febisarju/Online_Voting_System/README.md

-# VoteHub: A Simple Online Voting Webpage
+# VoteHub: Secure Online Voting System

 This project is a simple online voting system built using HTML and CSS.
 It provides a secure and accessible platform for conducting elections, ensuring a transparent and user-friendly voting experience for all voters.